EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 | Do I legally need to provide EV charging? | No, but 32%+ of new UK cars are now electric or plug-in hybrid, and EV charging is now a filterable amenity on Airbnb.
 Not having it costs bookings. |

-| Do I need a special meter? | Yes — if you bill guests based on actual usage, the meter must be MID-approved (Measuring Instruments Directive 2014/32/EU).
-Most modern smart EV chargers either include a built-in MID-approved meter or support an add-on.
+| Do I need a special meter? | Yes - if you bill guests based on actual usage, the meter must be MID-approved (Measuring Instruments Directive 2014/32/EU).
+Some modern smart EV chargers - notably Easee Charge Max and Charge Pro - include a built-in MID Class B meter; most others, including Zappi, Easee One, Wallbox Pulsar Plus, and Pod Point Solo 3 in their standard variants, require an external MID Class B sub-meter.
 GuestCharge integrates with MID-compliant chargers and handles the billing automatically. |

 | What's a fair price to charge? | Your unit rate from your supplier.
 As of April 2026 that's typically 27–30p per kWh. |